 Potential increased cancer risk from inhalation of TACs are calculated based on the TAC concentration over the period of exposure, inhalation dose, the TAC cancer potency factor, and an age sensitivity factor to reflect the greater sensitivity of infants and children to cancer causing TACs.
-The inhalation dose depends on a person's breathing rate, exposure time and frequency of exposure, and the exposure duration.
+The inhalation dose depends on a person's breathing rate, exposure time and frequency and duration of exposure.
 These parameters vary depending on the age, or age range, of the persons being exposed and whether the exposure is considered to occur at a residential location or other sensitive receptor location.

 The current OEHHA guidance recommends that cancer risk be calculated by age groups to account for different breathing rates and sensitivity to TACs.
 Specifically, they recommend evaluating risks for the third trimester of pregnancy to age zero, ages zero to less than two (infant exposure), ages two to less than 16 (child exposure), and ages 16 to 70 (adult exposure).
 Age sensitivity factors (ASFs) associated with the different types of exposure are an ASF of 10 for the third trimester and infant exposures, an ASF of 3 for a child exposure, and an ASF of 1 for an adult exposure.
 Also associated with each exposure type are different breathing rates, expressed as liters per kilogram of body weight per day (L/kg-day).
-As recommended by the BAAQMD, 95th percentile breathing rates are used for the third trimester and infant exposures, and 80th percentile breathing rates for child and adult exposures.
+As recommended by the BAAQMD for residential exposures, 95th percentile breathing rates are used for the third trimester and infant exposures, and 80th percentile breathing rates for child and adult exposures.
+For children at schools and daycare facilities, BAAQMD recommends using the 95th percentile breathing rates.
 Additionally, CARB and the BAAQMD recommend the use of a residential exposure duration of 30 years for sources with long-term emissions (e.g., roadways).
+For workers, assumed to be adults, a 25-year exposure period is recommended by the BAAQMD.

-17 OEHHA, 2015.
+19 OEHHA, 2015.
 Air Toxics Hot Spots Program Risk Assessment Guidelines, The Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments.
 Office of Environmental Health Hazard Assessment.
 February.

-18 CARB, 2015.
+20 CARB, 2015.
 Risk Management Guidance for Stationary Sources of Air Toxics.
 July 23.

-19BAAQMD, 2016.
+21 BAAQMD, 2016.
 BAAQMD Air Toxics NSR Program Health Risk Assessment (HRA) Guidelines.
 December 2016.